-As part of TDEC's effort to assist small, disadvantaged, and rural communities, SRF will initiate a small number of pilot projects with communities to address high priority water infrastructure challenges.
-In return for in-kind effort to assist in the development of new methods, guidelines, tools, and innovative approaches to solving water infrastructure challenges, communities may be eligible to receive additional principal forgiveness.
-Communities and TDEC will develop pilot projects and in-kind efforts that allow the community to take a leadership position to develop innovative solutions and to educate other communities across the state.
+The number of pilots selected will be based on funding availability.
+Cooperatively, communities and TDEC will develop pilot projects and in-kind efforts that allow the community to take a leadership position to develop innovative solutions and to educate other communities across the state.
 In-kind efforts will be included as part of the SRF loan agreement and considered a binding agreement at the time of loan approval.
-Based on these initial pilots, SRF will develop formal guidelines and eligibility criteria for future projects and submit these for public comment as part of the next IUP.